seenu433/devops-diaries/acr-aks-devops-gov.md

-# DevOps with Containers on Azure Government Cloud
+# Using Azure DevOps to deploy an application on AKS Private Cluster in Azure US Government

 This article details building and deploying a container to Azure Government cloud using Azure DevOps.